antor44/livestream_video/README.md

 The magic behind exceeding physical VRAM limits is a system called **unified virtual memory**.

 *   **How It Works:** The GPU driver intelligently uses your system's main RAM as an overflow for the VRAM.
 The VRAM acts as a high-speed cache for critical data, while less active data is moved ("paged") to and from system RAM via the PCIe bus.
-Technologies like **Resizable BAR** accelerate this, making it highly efficient.
+Technologies like `Resizable BAR` accelerate this, making it highly efficient.

-*   **The Unpredictability Trap:** While powerful, this system has a weakness: it can be overwhelmed by a **"stampede" of simultaneous memory requests**.
+*   **The Unpredictability Trap:** While powerful, this system has a weakness: it can be overwhelmed by a "stampede" of simultaneous memory requests.
 If you launch many instances at the *exact same instant* (e.g., via a script without delays), it creates a **race condition**.
 The driver cannot page memory to RAM fast enough to satisfy all immediate requests.
 The result is unpredictable: sometimes they launch, other times they fail with `cudaMalloc failed`, `Segmentation fault`, or `Aborted` errors.
 This is not luck, but a consequence of microsecond-level timing in resource allocation.

 This distinction is crucial based on the user's goal: